paleopresto/paleorec/docs/source/clean.rst

 4. Please change the directory to \'cleaning_data\'

-   To run the code execute the following command:
+   To run the code, execute the following command:

    .. code-block:: none